“What enables the wise commander to strike and conquer, and achieve things beyond the reach of ordinary men, is foreknowledge...

 - Sun Tzu, Art of War

-Getting competitor intelligence will give you a clear understanding of where you stand, and what you need to do to win new loyal customers.
+Getting competitor intelligence will give you a clear understanding of where you stand in the market, and what you need to do to win new loyal customers.

 Competitive intelligence is the process of gaining key information about the products, customers, and competitors in your market.
 This process is also known as competitive analysis.